-Despite globalisation and urbanisation, women lack education in various nations of the world.
+Despite globalization and urbanization, women lack education in various nations of the world.
 Educating a girl is no less than educating an entire family.
-There are various governments, organisations and global personalities supporting women education and empowerment throughout the globe and Malala Yousafzai is one of them.
+There are various governments, organizations, and global personalities supporting women’s education and empowerment throughout the globe and Malala Yousafzai is one of them.
 Do you know her story?
 Have you heard of Malala Day before?
 Here is everything you need to know about Malala Day!

 This Blog Includes: